 The main risk is considered to be the currently unknown availability of renewable fuels and their actual cost.
+This risk is considerably high for the 2040 ambition, as by that time, most technological solutions will have been implemented and decarbonization must occur via renewable fuels, electricity and substances.
 In order to alleviate the risk, early market signals will be sent through procurement of such fuels at low scale to confirm their demand.